xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-all-thats-left-of-you-goblinviolence-chigaki-death-metro-and-chromatin-at-spit.md

 ok goodnight i am soooo tired i will write the second half/edit this when i wake up.

 ### photos from the afternoon (click to expand)
+photo credits:
+@lauradalezz1e on instagram! check out their blog at lauradalezz1e.neocities.org

 <div class="gallery">
   <a href="/images/1-04.jpg">